Leica Digilux 3 vs Nikon Df

-The Leica Digilux 3 and the Nikon Df are two digital cameras that were officially introduced, respectively, in September 2006 and November 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (Digilux 3) and a full frame sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Nikon provides 16.2 MP.
+The Leica Digilux 3 and the Nikon Df are two digital cameras that were revealed to the public, respectively, in September 2006 and November 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (Digilux 3) and a full frame (Df) sensor.
+The Leica has a resolution of 7.4 megapixels, whereas the Nikon provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is notably larger (25 percent) than the Leica Digilux 3.
 Moreover, the Df is markedly heavier (25 percent) than the Digilux 3.
 It is noteworthy in this context that the Df is splash and dust-proof, while the Digilux 3 does not feature any corresponding weather-sealing.